szepeviktor/waf4wordpress/README.md

 Stop real-life attacks on your WordPress website and trigger [Fail2Ban](https://github.com/fail2ban/fail2ban).

-💡 Before using this WAF you have to clean your websits, get rid of even tiny errors This WAF will remind you that a small error needs to be fixed by banning every visitor.
+:bulb: Before using this WAF you have to clean your website, get rid of even tiny errors.
+See you access and error logs daily and run this WAF without Fail2ban for a week.

 This WAF does not give proper HTTP responses to unusual requets.
 It blocks the attacking IP address instantly, the purpose of this are the following.